dslab-epfl/chef/_sources/EquivalenceTesting.txt

 Running the Program in S2E
 ==========================

 Run the program in S2E.
-Refer to `this tuorial <TestingMinimalProgram.html>`_ for more details.
+Refer to :doc:`this tutorial <TestingMinimalProgram>` for more details.
 S2E will exit when all paths terminate.

 Make sure to have at least 8 GB of available virtual memory